tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 #### Skill
+1. Login to [developer.amazon.com] and click Alexa, then Alexa Skills Kit
 1. Create a new Skill called HelloWorld with invocation name ```hello world```.
 1. Paste in the [IntentSchema.json](./speechAssets/IntentSchema.json) :
     ```